How to Setup Replicate MySQL on RHEL 7

 show slave status

-on this picture any three point :
+on this picture any three points:

 Slave_IO_State: Waiting for master to send event